IceRaptor/HumanResources/README.md

 	- Auto-eject at worst from time to time (I'm not getting paid enough for this)
 	- Attack bonus if they are really happy?
 	- Chance of a better health outcome?

+* EVENT: Add slackers event for support; reduces their value for N days has a change in attitude
+* EVENT: Add motivated event for support; increases their value for N days if you fund it
+* EVENT: Add feud event; two crews are fighting with each other.

+* BUG: Max injuries should be hidden on hiring screen
+* BUG: Contract desc / pilot isn't getting reset between events
+* BUG: Can click hire even if at max berths
+* BUG: Colors not updating when you first look at screen
+* BUG: Colors not updating for Mechs in list
+* BUG: Compound faction names aren't whitespace separated (in events?)

+* IDEA: Age based interactions... for combat, younger pilots have less value but heal quicker?
+Older pilots take longer to heal?

-* BD: Allow tags that let him set salaryMulti, salaryExponent on a pilot.
+* REQUEST (BD): Allow tags that let him set salaryMulti, salaryExponent on a pilot.
 Allow him to set a tag that defines how many re-hires happen before this is lost.
 After that, use normal values
-* Add slackers event for support; reduces their value for N days has a change in attitude
-* Add motivated event for support; increases their value for N days if you fund it
-* Add feud event; two crews are fighting with each other.
-* Can click hire even if at max berths

 * (REJECTED) Expense costs should be exponential?
 * (REJECTED) Expense changes should have personnel costs (luxury cost, maybe tied to
 * (REJECTED) Company reputation feels like a step too far; too much to manage but it's damn compelling.
 How would I make your aggregate reputation make sense?

+* IDEA: Disorderly Withdrawal - add strafing using aerospace assets on a combat drop?